What is Crypto Staking? How to Earn Rewards Safely

 How Much Can You Earn from Staking?

-Warning: If someone promises staking rewards that seem too good to be true, they probably are.
+Warning: If someone promises staking rewards that seem too good to be true (like 50%+ per year), they probably are.
 Extremely high APY rates are a common sign of a Ponzi scheme or an unsustainable protocol that will collapse.

 The Risks of Staking